Injection Fatigue: What Patients on Long-Term Biologics Experience

 You Are Tired of Needles.
 That Is Normal.

 Nobody tells you about this part.
-When your rheumatologist or dermatologist prescribes a biologic, the conversation focuses on how the medication works, what to expect from the first few doses, and when you might start feeling better.
-What nobody prepares you for is the long game.
+When your rheumatologist, dermatologist, or gastroenterologist prescribes a biologic for psoriasis, RA, lupus, or IBD, the conversation focuses on how the medication works, what to expect from the first few doses, and when you might start feeling better.
+What nobody prepares you for is what happens once the novelty wears off and the injections become a permanent fixture of your week.

 Key Takeaways